thegamershollow/mac-stuff/README.md

 # mac-stuff

-A repo for config files for my macbook
+A Github repository for configs and other things related to my Early 2011 Macbook Pro.